jj-tsao/rag-movie-recommender-app/README.md

    - Client posts the final chosen items **and** reasoning (after streaming completes).
    - Upserts existing rows with `stage="final"` and the `why_summary`.

+### 4) Watchlist (`/watchlist`)
+Lets users save titles to watch later, mark them as watched, and optionally rate them (1–10).
+Designed to be idempotent and fast, with optimistic UI updates.
+Stores rows in Supabase (unique on `user_id` + `media_id`) and emits lightweight signals that feed back into the taste profile.

+1) `POST /watchlist`
+   - Adds or upserts an item in the user’s watchlist (reactivates if previously soft-deleted).
+   - Input fields like `title`, `poster_url`, etc. are denormalized hints to render immediately; canonical metadata lives in Qdrant/TMDB.
+   - Emits an interaction event (`watchlist_add`) for taste-signal logging.

+2) `GET /watchlist`
+   - Lists the user’s watchlist items, with optional filters/pagination.
+   - Hydrates metadata fields like genres, release_year, artworks, and why_summary, so the client avoids a second fetch.

+3) `PATCH /watchlist/{media_id}`
+   - Atomically updates status and/or rating (ideal for “✓ Watched ▾ → quick-rate”).
+   - Emits an interaction event (`rating`) when a rating is present for taste-signal logging.

+4) `DELETE /watchlist/{media_id}`
+   - Remove from watchlist.
+   - Soft delete the item.
+Sets `deleted_at`, `deleted_reason`, and derives `is_active=False`.

 ### **Frontend details**
 - `/discover` loads a grid of picks, then begins SSE streaming of “why” and ratings, updating each card live.
 - Users can **Love / Like / Not for me** or **watch trailer**; feedback is logged and triggers controlled taste rebuilds.